See our RAD Institute (c3) board members at rights-democracy.org/board

 During the 2016 elections Griffin pressured presidential candidates to take stronger stances on climate through birddogging, banner drops, and disruptions.
 While working for 350 Action in the 2016 primaries, Griffin learned how to engage with candidates in order to change the national narrative.
 During his time at 350NH he’s learned an incredible amount about what it takes to organize community volunteers.
 Similar to RAD, 350NH is an organization driven by volunteers.
 He’s learned how to craft a strategy that incorporates the broad range of ideas volunteers bring to the table.
-(2019)
+(Term: 2020-2021)

 Vice Chair (At-Large)